hanakin/sugar3/README.md

 Consists of Three core parts, but you'll not find any design related styles here.
 Only consistancy and re-base styling as well as some usefull layout classes.

 * Reset - [normalize.css](http://necolas.github.com/normalize.css/)
 * Base - Styleing some basic defaults for the html.
-No design based styles on consistancy and rebase styling goes here
 * Layout - Grid system and layout helpers based on [Bootstrap](http://getbootstrap.com/css/#grid)

 ### Sugar
 Consists of Two parts.

-* Elements - This is where we set the look and feel of the type & other html entities
+* Elements - these are individuals pieces that when combined comprise a module
-* Modules - Here we add any useful modules or objects for our fraemwrok to utilize.
+* Modules - by cobining elements together we create modules

 **We then add on a framework layer.**